igorwaw/web-random/content/pelican.md

 **Cost:** Static websites are generally cheaper to host and maintain than CMS.
 With CMS, there are ongoing costs associated with hosting, database maintenance, and plugin/theme updates.
 In contrast, static websites can be hosted anywhere.

 **Version Control:** Static website generators are typically built with version control in mind, which allows developers to track changes, revert to previous versions, and collaborate with others on the same project.

 So there you have it, ChatGPT got right.
 Out of many static website generators, I chose Pelican because it's easy to use and written in Python.
 To be frank, I never even looked at the source code because I never had to modify or extend anything, but it's good to know that I can.

+## But I don't like the look of this website

+Could be, but it's not the problem of Pelican.
+That's because I like minimalistic designs and I'm not very good at them.
+You can have as much eye candy as you like.

 ## Start simple